Observables in Quantum Mechanics and the Importance of Self-adjointness: Introduction

 The outline of the paper is as follows.
-In section II, we motivate the reader by giving some paradoxes of conventional QM, and together with the appendices we establish the notation and give an overview on the formalism of QM, Hilbert spaces and properties of certain operators.
+In section II we motivate the reader by giving some paradoxes of conventional QM, and together with the Appendices A, B, C, D, and E we establish the notation and give an overview on the formalism of QM, Hilbert spaces and properties of certain operators.
 In section III we give a pedagogical, step by step introduction to the subtleties of SA operators and its extensions.
 This is done by going through simple examples.
 In section IV we discuss the existence of new bound states, anomalies and give a simple proof of Pauli's theorem.
-Finally, in section V we conclude with some comments on canonical quantization in higher dimensions.The more rigorous\footnote{Claims like ``rigorous definition'' or ``rigorous proof'' are also very often used in the physicist jargon.
+In section V we comment on the canonical quantization in higher dimensions and finally in section VI we finish with some remarks.
+The more rigorous\footnote{Claims like ``rigorous definition'' or ``rigorous proof'' are also very often used in the physicist jargon.
 The thing is that objects are either well defined or not, or the claim is proven or not.
-There is no degree of ``how much'' something is or can be proven, but when physicist says that something is rigorously done, it just means that ``all the necessary'' assumptions that deal with questions of convergence, completeness, domains etc are assumed to be valid (or better say omitted).
-Or simply, the nonrigouros proofs or definitions seems to work well in several cases and one just takes it for granted that the results apply for other situations also.} definitions and some discussions are given in the appendices in the end of the paper.\\
+There is no degree of ``how much'' something is or can be proven, but when physicist says that something is rigorously done, it just means that ``all the necessary'' assumptions that deal with questions of convergence, completeness, domains etc. are assumed to be valid (or better say omitted).
+Or simply, the nonrigouros proofs or definitions seems to work well in several cases and one just takes it for granted that the results apply for other situations also.} definitions and some discussions are given in the Appendices B, C, D, E and F at the end of the paper.\\